Shanghai-Digital-Brain-Laboratory/DB-Football/README.md

 ## Contents
 1. Install
 2. Run Experiments
+3. Benchmark 11_vs_11 1.0 hard bot
+4. GRF toolkits
+5. Benchmark policy
+6. Documentation
-3. Contact
+7. Contact
-4. Join Us
+8. Join Us

 ## Install
 You can use any tool to manage your python environment.
 Here, we use conda as an example.